maruel/dlibox/go/pio/doc/drivers/README.md

 This document distinguishes two classes of drivers:

-* Enablers.
-They are what make the interconnects work, so that you can then use real stuff.
+* Enablers: they are what make the interconnects work, so that you can then use real stuff.
 That's buses (I²C, SPI, GPIO, BT, UART).
 This is what can be used as point-to-point protocols.
 They enable you to do something but are not the essence of what you want to do.
 They can also be MCUs like AVR, ESP8266, etc.
-* Devices.
-They are the end goal, to do something functional.
+* Devices: they are the end goal, to do something functional.
 There are multiple subclasses of devices like sensors, output devices, etc.

 The enablers is what will break or make this project.
 Nobody want to do them